Psoriasis is not a disease. Really?

 It was just an innocent comment

-Anyhow, although my audience is relatively small - just a few hundred followers - sometimes things have a way of making their way around the internet and spreading, just like Psoriasis does across a vacant lot of normal healthy skin, and reach the very people that uttered the words, "Psoriasis isn't a disease."
+Anyhow, although my audience is relatively small — just a few hundred followers — sometimes things have a way of making their way around the internet and spreading, just like Psoriasis does across a body with normal healthy skin, and reach the very people that uttered the words, "Psoriasis isn't a disease."

 We need to turn things around and change minds and hearts, so Cyndi, as a fellow Psoriasis sufferer, take it away with your catchy pop tune "Change of Heart!”
 Please feel free to forward this chapter to anyone with Psoriasis or PsA.